-The SSD-120(XX)N()-RS232 series of altitude digitizers are designed to be mounted within a pressurized or non-pressurized, but temperature controlled area within aircraft operating up to 42,000 feet MSL.
+The SSD-120(XX)N()-RS232 series of altitude digitizers are designed to be mounted within a pressurized or non-pressurized, but temperature controlled area within aircraft operating up to the maximum altitude detailed on the digitizer's nameplate.
 Usually remotely located, the digitizer is fully automatic in operation.
-The parallel data output is controlled by the transponder while the serial altitude data is transmitted asynchronously.
+The ICAO parallel altitude data output is controlled by the transponder while the serial altitude data is transmitted asynchronously.
 (Half duplex, talk only.
 Full duplex in calibration and configuration modes only.)